(Carol and Gordon, April 5, 2005)

 “A Day of Joy” four years later

-Four little boys have been added to the family – my brother’s grandsons.
-He’d be over-the-moon proud of his grown up children, their spouses and those little men.
+Four little boys have been added to the family – my brother’s grandsons. : He’d be over-the-moon proud of his grown-up children, their spouses, and those little men. (updated, January 1, 2022: There are now six rambunctious boys and one sweet little girl, who has her own version of rambunctious.)

 And to my brother I would say – you would be so proud of that wife of yours.
 She just put one foot in front of the other and did the things she thought she couldn’t do.
 I think she surprised herself.
 She’s quite a woman!